jumbosushi/jumbosushi.github.io/_posts/2020-06-26-111-japanese-tongue-twisters.md

 Although I'm fluent in Japanese, there are certain kanjis I struggle with and the website above had loads of it.
 Additionally I searched for Japanese tongue twisters in both English and Japanese, but there were hardly any I could find on the English web.

-This article is for both myself and others who are learning Japanese tongue twisters and hoping to improve their pronunciation.
+Hence this article is for both myself and others who are learning Japanese tongue twisters looking to improve their pronunciation.

 ### Converting Kanji to Hiragana programmatically

-With kanji strings, all I needed was to convert these to Hiragana programmatically.
+Since I already found a list of kanji strings, all I needed was to convert these to Hiragana programmatically.
 I ended up using [Goo API][3], but I found [kanjiapi.dev][4] that seems solid as well while writing this article.

 The final quick-and-dirty script is on [my Gist][5].
 The original list was organized by four arbitrary difficulty levels and that format is kept in my version of the list.